 Oh yes, you can use your Dremel tool for sanding as well.
 You will need a sanding drum and medium speed for the best results.
 You can even sand corners with the triangular bits.
 You can also trim dog’s nails with sanding drum!
 Imagine that!
-That’s why we say that this tool has no limits!
+That’s why we say this tool has no limits!

 - Grinding and Sharpening

-You can use the grinding attachment on the tool if you need to sharpen the knives or anything that needs to be sharpen.
+You can use the grinding attachment on the tool if you need to sharpen the knives or anything that needs to be sharpened.
 If you see sharp spots on metal, you can also feel free to use your tool to fix them.

 Dremel tool tips and tricks

-- Always choose the bit appropriate for the material that you are planning to work with.
+- Always choose a bit appropriate for the material that you are planning to work with.

-- We recommend you to choose the tool with two or more speeds.
+- We recommend choosing the tool with two or more speeds.

-- Because this tool works with extremely high speed, it is essential to wear eye protection at all times when using a rotary tool.
+- Because this tool works at extremely high speed, it is essential to wear eye protection all the time when using a rotary tool.

 - The speed of the rotating tool should do the work – not the force!
 Always use light pressure and make multiple passes if needed.
-In this way, you will have more control and you will save your bits from wearing out quickly, or worse, breaking.
+This way, you will have more control and you will save your bits from wearing out quickly, or worse, breaking.

 You can sand with the Dremel tool.
-What you need for this job is the drum and sanding band.
+What you need for this job is the drum and the sanding band.
 The sanding procedure is simple.
-What we want to give you as a tip for sanding is what to do if your sanding band is no longer good.
-You can simply make on by yourself.
+What to do if your sanding band is no longer good?
+You can simply make on yourself.
 Just take a regular sending paper and stick it on the sanding band and glue it.
 You are ready!

 Tips for Carving Wood

 Because this job is loud, messy and you need a lot of light, we advise you to prepare your working space outside.
-Select the appropriate bit and prepare your wooden piece, design and protection mask, because you will face a lot of dust.
+Select the appropriate bit and prepare your wooden piece, the design and the protection mask, because you’ll face a lot of dust.

 The best choice for carving wood is flexible shaft attachment.